Sifchain/sifnode/x/dispensation/UserFlow-Claim.md

 ```

 ### On friday we get a list of all the claims (After Cut-off time) for the week.
 Any claims submitted after cutoff would be processed next week.
-(This step can be done through CLI on friday , or process events throughout the week .
-Processing events would be the preferred approach)
 This query through the cli would look like
 ```shell
 sifnodecli q dispensation claims-by-type ValidatorSubsidy --chain-id sifchain --node tcp://rpc.sifchain.finance:80